Serving Eviction Notices Under New Law

 Service of the notice requires someone to go to the property and knock or ring.
 In some scenarios, mailing is required in addition to service at or on the door.
 The manner of mailing changes under the new law.

-Under current law, regular first-class mail is required, and the mailing must be from the same county.
+Under previous law, regular first-class mail was required, and the mailing had to be from the same county.
 Under the new law, certified mail is required (again, in addition to service at the property), but from anywhere in Washington, not necessarily the same county where the rental property is located.

 After mailing, there is a five-day waiting period before the landlord may take additional action.
-The new law does not clearly indicate whether it requires landlords to account for the five days in the date-certain calculation.
+The new law does not clearly indicate whether it requires landlords to account for the five days in the notice deadline calculation.

 Leave a comment